Available at the Cambridgeshire Collection

 This collection contains over 80,000 items including:

-The collection includes holdings of over 40 newspaper titles dating from 1762 in either original print editions.
+The collection includes over 40 newspaper titles dating from 1762 on microfilm and in original print editions.
 Our search room has several microfilm reader printers, including a digital machine.

 Maps and plans

 The Cambridgeshire Collection holds a comprehensive set of printed single sheet maps of Cambridgeshire from 1620 to the present, as well as street plans of towns and villages.
 We also have printed single sheet maps and street plans of Cambridge City dating from 1574.
 Before the 1830s, accuracy and detail of the maps is generally not very good so practical use of the early maps is rather limited.
 Original manuscript maps may be found at Cambridgeshire Archives.

 Our holdings include Ordnance Survey maps of various scales dating from 1886 including:

 - 1:10,000 (6") 1902, 1927, 1951 and 1980

 - 1:2,500 (25") 1902, 1927, 1951 and 1970

 - 1:1,250 (50") 1967 (only produced for Cambridge City)

 - 1:500 (46ft) 1887 (only produced for Cambridge City)